At campaign rally, Biden decries Democratic 'anger' and pledges unity

 About 6,000 people attended the rally, which had, by design, the feel of a general-election event.
 With his poll numbers currently swamping the rest of the Democratic field, Biden has often acted as if his current opponent is Trump and not the other 23 Democrats vying for the party’s nomination.

-“If the American people want a president to add to our division, to lead with a clenched fist, closed hand, a hard heart, to demonize the opponents and spew hatred - they don’t need me, they’ve got President Donald Trump,” Biden told the crowd, bookended by large video monitors.
+“If the American people want a president to add to our division, to lead with a clenched fist, closed hand, a hard heart, to demonize the opponents and spew hatred - they don’t need me, they’ve got President Donald Trump,” Biden told the crowd, which was bookended by large video monitors.

 Democratic nominating contests begin next February, giving the dynamics of the race plenty of time to shift.
 But Biden, 76, has opened up a more than 20-point lead over his nearest rival, U.S. Senator Bernie Sanders, in several public opinion polls.